adhorrig/azlyrics/README.md

 ## Usage

-Firstly, you will need to import the module;
+Firstly, you will need to import the methods from the `azlyrics` module;

 ```
-from azlyrics import azlyrics
+from azlyrics import artists, songs, artists
 ```

-From the `azlyrics` object, you will be able to access the following methods;
+You will then be able to use these methods as so;

 ```
 artists(letter)